MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/monitor-dataflow-refreshes.md

 * [Use Dataverse to build a dataflows monitoring report](./load-dataflow-metadata-into-dataverse-table.md)
 * [Use a Power BI dataset to build a dataflows monitoring report](./load-dataflow-metadata-into-power-bi-dataset.md)
 * [Use Excel to build a dataflows monitoring report](./load-dataflow-metadata-into-excel-online.md)

+## Known issues

+* In some cases when you try to connect via Power BI to the Dataverse tables manually; the tables appear to be empty.
+To solve this issue just refresh the preview and you should be good to go.